 WILD 11 will build on this new sense of relevance and will be a key milestone in demonstrating how “nature-based solutions” can save us from what is now an existential crisis to life on Earth.

 The benefits of wilderness are irreplaceable and make possible healthy and prosperous societies.
 Some countries have large wilderness areas, others don’t.
 Nevertheless, all nations and people, regardless of location, depend on wilderness, and its formative processes for clean water, stable climates, healthy cities, fertile soils, happy communities, and more.
 These are the subjects on the World Wilderness Congress programme, and by finding solutions to a wide range of issues we can help create a wilder world.

 2020 is a once-in-a-lifetime opportunity to change history and take a global step forward towards a new, truly sustainable relationship with nature, one based on respect for wilderness, the future, and ourselves.
-In October 2020, the United Nations Convention on Biodiversity will convene in China to set new targets for the amount of lands and seas that need protection (currently, 17% terrestrial and 10% marine).
-Life needs them to think big.
-Never before have our leaders needed the vision and strength to do what is necessary to protect the future of all life.
-WILD11 is a powerful stepping stone to the China meeting.
-It will build vision, strength, and support for them to think big….and to protect half the planet’s land and seas.
+In October 2020, the United Nations Convention on Biodiversity will convene in China to set new targets for the amount of lands and seas that need protection (currently, 17% terrestrial and 10% marine, however, as science indicates, we will need 50% of lands and seas).
+Much of life on Earth is now dependent leaders who choose to think big, can accept the truth, and can act in the interest of humanity and nature instead of narrow, special interest and profit-oriented groups.
+WILD11 is a powerful stepping stone to the China meeting and an opportunity for leaders to embrace decisions that are relevant and necessary while sweeping away the obsolete thinking of the past.